-However, today the islands are experiencing the effects of extreme weather events, introduced species, a fast-growing population and exploding tourism.
+However, today the islands are experiencing the effects of extreme weather events, introduced species, and a fast-growing population.

 The endemic species to the Galapagos have survived in harmony for hundreds of years.
 In fact, as Darwin noted many species have become so secluded that they have evolved and adapted to the environments of individual islands.
 Darwin noticed this particularly with the Galapagos Finch, a bird whose beak, color, and size is different on each island.